novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-113.md

 The reason he had to actively court him despite it being embarrassing was,

-‘Hyun-woo, this guy, he’s starting to show signs.’
+‘Hyun-woo, this guy, he’s starting to talk back.’

 Just enough so that Kim Tae-hyun wouldn’t feel bad, he said he wouldn’t attend gatherings like the last time.